dmuth/splunk-network-health-check/README.md

 ```

 `--privileged` is specified so that `/opt/splunk/etc/apps/Network-Monitor/bin/icmp_loop.sh` can
-be run insdie of the container for testing.
+be run inside of the container for testing.

 ## Questions, comments, abuse, and offers of employment